This glossary provides definitions of terms specific to the Terra Protocol.

 Proof of Stake

 The minimum amount of votes needed to make an election viable.
 30% of all staked Luna must vote to meet quorum.
-If quorum is not met before the voting period ends, the proposal fails, and the proposer's deposit is burned.
+If quorum is not met before the voting period ends, the proposal fails.

 When a delegator wants to transfer their bonded luna to a different validator.
 Redelegating Luna is instant and does not require a 21-day unbonding period.